maelh/radio-frequency-prototype-boards/NecessaryToolsAndParts.md

 - "6.5ft Low-Loss Coaxial Extension Cable RG58 (50 Ohm) SMA Male to SMA Female"
 - "U.FL to SMA Male Coaxial RG178 Low Loss Cable"
 - Stylus pen for touchscreen (of NanoVNA/TinySA)
-  - The TinySA user group has a discussion about [https://groups.io/g/tinysa/topic/80388765](possible stylus options)
+  - The TinySA user group has a discussion about [possible stylus options](https://groups.io/g/tinysa/topic/80388765)

 ### Basic addons
 - "RF Demo Kit for NanoVNA-F - by deepelec" (The green board with all the cool Smith Charts and components)